Donwulff/shell_gpt/README.md

 This is just some examples of what we can do using OpenAI GPT models, I'm sure you will find it useful for your specific use cases.

 ### Runtime configuration file
 You can set up parameters in a runtime configuration file.
-System-wide defaults can be placed in `/etc/shell_gpt/.sgptrc`, while per-user overrides live in `~/.config/shell_gpt/.sgptrc`:
+System-wide defaults can be placed in `/etc/shell_gpt/sgptrc`, while per-user overrides live in `~/.config/shell_gpt/sgptrc`:
+Paths inside configuration files may use `~` to refer to the current user's home directory.
 ```text
 # API key, also it is possible to define OPENAI_API_KEY env.
 OPENAI_API_KEY=your_api_key